On a functional contraction method: The Zolotarev metric

 \subsection{Definition and basic properties}

-For functions $f: B \to \R$ which are Fr\'echet differentiable the derivative of $f$ at a point $x$ is denoted by $Df(x)$.
-Note that $Df(x)$ is an element of the space $L(B, \R)$ of continuous linear forms on $B$.
-We also consider higher order derivatives, where $D^m f(x)$ denotes the $m$-th derivative of $f$ at a point $x$.
+For functions $f\dvtx B \to\mathbb{R}$, which are Fr\'echet differentiable, the derivative of $f$ at a point $x$ is denoted by $Df(x)$.
+Note that $Df(x)$ is an element of the space $L(B, \mathbb{R})$ of continuous linear forms on $B$.
+We also consider higher order derivatives, where $D^m f(x)$ denotes the $m$th derivative of $f$ at a point $x$.
 Thus, $D^m f(x)$ is a continuous $m$-linear (or multilinear) form on $B$.
-The space of continuous multilinear forms $g: B^m \to \R$ is equipped with the norm For a comprehensive account on differentiability in Banach spaces we refer to Cartan \cite{cartan1971}.
-Subsequently $s >0$ is fixed and for $m := \lceil s \rceil - 1$ and $\alpha := s-m$ we define
+The space of continuous multilinear forms $g\dvtx B^m \to\mathbb{R}$ is equipped with the norm

+For a comprehensive account on differentiability in Banach spaces, we refer to Cartan \cite{cartan1971}.
+Subsequently, $s >0$ is fixed and for $m:= \lceil s \rceil- 1$ and $\alpha:= s-m$ we define

-For $\mu, \nu \in \mathcal{M}(B)$ the Zolotarev distance between $\mu$ and $\nu$ is defined by
+For $\mu, \nu\in\mathcal{M}(B)$, the Zolotarev distance between $\mu$ and $\nu$ is defined by